ErickSegaar/TGIF_XLD/README.md

     * Password: `devoteam2019`
 1. Click on `Save and close`
 1. Click on the `...` next to `TomcatHost`, then go to `Check connection`
-1. Click on `Execute` to verify the connection to our `Tomcat` host.
-If the verify is successful, click on `Finish`
+1. Click on `Execute` to verify the connection to the `Tomcat` host.
+If verification is successful, click on `Finish`

 Now we're going to define the Tomcat instance, so XL-Deploy knows where the `Tomcat` is installed on the target host.
 1. Click on the `...` next to `TomcatHost`, then go to `New` > `tomcat` > `Server`